Johan Staël von Holstein: IQube

-In 2004, Staël von Holstein started IQube, which quickly grew into one of the largest private incubators in Europe with a portfolio of more than 100 companies, but by 2009 IQube was wound-up, with Staël von Holstein's entire scheme described as "a fraud".
+In 2004, Staël von Holstein started IQube, but by 2009 IQube was wound-up, with Staël von Holstein's entire scheme described as "a fraud".

 MyCube

-Staël von Holstein founded MyCube in 2008, a digital life management tool for exchanging, sharing and selling content.
-MyCube was the first decentralized social exchange that prioritized privacy, ownership, and user freedom to monetize on their own creativity in contrast to centralized networks as Facebook etc. MyCube raised over US$8 million in funds in May 2011, then in August 2012 filed for voluntary liquidation.
+Staël von Holstein founded MyCube in 2008.
+MyCube raised over US$8 million in funds in May 2011, then in August 2012 filed for voluntary liquidation.

 Crowd1

-In 2019, Staël von Holstein was identified as the CEO of the multi-level marketing company Crowd1, on the company's official YouTube channel as well as in a message sent to the members of the marketing network at the end of 2019.
+In 2019, Staël von Holstein was identified as the chief executive officer of the multi-level marketing company Crowd1, on the company's official YouTube channel as well as in a message sent to the members of the marketing network at the end of 2019.

-In November 2019, Norway's gaming and foundation authority, Lotteri- og stiftelsestilsynet, determined that Crowd1 operates with a pyramid structure to generate revenue.
+In November 2019, Norway's gaming and foundation authority, Lotteri- og stiftelsestilsynet, determined that Crowd1 operated with a pyramid structure to generate revenue.
 In January 2020, in Burundi's largest city Bujumbura, Crowd1 was raided and over 300 people arrested, 17 of whom were placed in custody for promoting Crowd1, described as a Ponzi scheme.

 In Paraguay on 6 February 2020 the Comisión Nacional de Valores (CNV) issued a securities fraud warning against Crowd1, advising against investment.
-CNV identifies Crowd1 as an unregistered securities offering.
-Promoters of Crowd1 in Paraguay face up to three years imprisonment or a fine.
+CNV identified Crowd1 as an unregistered securities offering.
+Promoters of Crowd1 in Paraguay faced up to three years imprisonment or a fine.
 On 21 February 2020 the Bank of Namibia declared Crowd1 a pyramid scheme and warned the promoters to stop their activities immediately.
 The bank stated "Crowd1 does not sell tangible products or render any service of essential value, but the primary source of income for Crowd1 is the sale of membership packages to new members".